|

 We

-believe in one God, the Holy Trinity of three Hypostases (or Persons):
+believe in one God, the Holy Trinity of three Hypostases (Persons):

 We